gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 ```
 {% endraw %}

-When the connection request is successfully completed, CIC returns a [`Clova.Hello`](/CIC/References/APIs/Clova.md#Hello) directive message as a response.
+When the connection request is processed successfully, CIC returns a [`Clova.Hello`](/CIC/References/APIs/Clova.md#Hello) directive message as a response.
 It indicates that CIC is ready to send more directive messages through the downchannel.

 {% raw %}
 ```